Use Experience Cloud login as single sign-on for your store customers (SSO)

 :::warning Do not use Migrate to External Client App on an existing Connected App.
 Best practice is to create a new External Client App from scratch using the steps below. :::

-- In Salesforce Setup, search for External Client App Manager.
+- Go to Setup > External Client App Manager.

 - Select New External Client App.